Dolan Fire—Big Sur

 Back to Wildfires: Updates & Resources page

-This page includes resources for those affected by the Dolan Fire.
+This page is no longer being updated.
+It includes resources for those affected by the Dolan Fire.

-The Dolan Fire is burning south of Big Sur and into the Ventana Wilderness.
-It broke out on August 18 and has burned over 128,000 acres.
+The Dolan Fire broke out on August 18, 2020 and burned 124,924 acres south of Big Sur and into the Ventana Wilderness.
+It was contained on December 31, 2020.

-For the latest information on fire activity, size and containment, see the Los Padres National Forest Service incident page.
+For the latest information on the fire, visit the Los Padres National Forest Service incident page.

 Updated evacuation orders and warnings are available on this map.

 The latest information on evacuation centers is available on the Monterey County Office of Emergency Services website.
 There is also a map of evacuation centers and shelters here.
 Centers will provide housing accomodations, RV vouchers and other assistance.